 She received her law degree, cum laude, from the Washington & Lee University School of Law where she served as Managing Events Editor of the Washington & Lee Journal of Civil Rights and Social Justice.
 Rebecca was also selected as a member of the Virginia Capital Case Clearinghouse, a legal clinic providing research, writing, and strategic support for capital murder defendants and their counsel.
 Rebecca received her undergraduate degree, summa cum laude, from Birmingham-Southern College where she was a member of the Honor Council and studied abroad at St. John's College, Oxford University.

 Recently, Rebecca was named one of B-Metro Magazine’s "Top Women Lawyers" for 2018.
 In addition, Rebecca was selected as a member of Class XI of the Alabama State Bar Leadership Forum, was named a "Super Lawyers Rising Star" in Securities Litigation for 2014, 2015, 2016, and 2017 and named Birmingham-Southern College’s "Outstanding Young Alumni" for 2012.
-Rebecca has been named a Rising Star of the Bar in two local publications—by the Birmingham Business Journal in 2015 and by B-Metro Magazine’s 2013 Rising Stars of the Bar.
-She was also recently selected as the President-Elect of the Young Lawyers Section of the Birmingham Bar Association.
+Rebecca has been named a Rising Star of the Bar in two local publications—by the Birmingham Business Journal in 2015 and by B-Metro Magazine in 2013.
+She also currently serves as President of the Young Lawyers Section of the Birmingham Bar Association.

 In addition to her law practice, Rebecca serves on the Edward Lee Norton Board of Advisors for Birmingham-Southern College and is chair of that organization’s Law Committee.
 She is also the Immediate Past President of the Birmingham-Southern College National Alumni Association and a former member of the Birmingham-Southern College Board of Trustees.
 She also previously served as Chair of the Birmingham-Southern College Young Alumni Council.
-She also currently sits on the Young Supporters Board of the Comprehensive Cancer Center at the University of Alabama at Birmingham Hospital.
+She also currently serves as a Vice President of the Young Supporters Board of the Comprehensive Cancer Center at the University of Alabama at Birmingham Hospital.
 Rebecca was named a Paul Harris Fellow of the Rotaract Club of Birmingham and volunteers with the Junior League of Birmingham and the Birmingham Bar Volunteer Lawyers Program.